We want to hear from you - West Ham Park Old Nursery Site

 We want to hear from you!

-Have your say and help shape ideas on the future for the Old Nursery Site in West Ham Park by filling in our online survey.
+Have your say on the draft Community Brief and help shape ideas on the future for the Old Nursery site in West Ham Park by filling in our online survey.
+Please note the survey will be closing on 28 July.

-In the meantime, if you have any concerns or questions about the proposal or public consultation process, please contact make:good
+In the meantime, if you have any concerns or questions about the proposal or public consultation process, please contact the make:good team

 Sign up